 The section describes the transmission protocol and the mobility model utilized by the mobile underwater acoustic network consisting of MIMO AUV's.
-It evaluates the average route FEP through the network.
+It evaluates the average route FEP through the network in the case when the stop & wait ARQ protocol is considered on a hop-by-hop basis.